Romans 15: Theme

-Verses 22 to 29 relate to Paul's plans to visit the Christian community in Rome.
+Verses 14 to 21 refer to Paul's "special ministry to the Gentiles", and verses 22 to 29 relate to Paul's plans to visit the Christian community in Rome.

 The scriptures

-Verse 3
+Verses 3-4

 In verse 3, Paul quotes from the Septuagint translation of Psalm 69:

 He then continues, in order to establish that Christian liberty should be lived out in the service of others and with forbearance towards the weak:

 Theologian William Robertson Nicoll states that "everything that was written before" refers to "the whole Old Testament".
 Lutheran theologian Johann Arndt paraphrases this verse as:

 Anglican Bishop Handley Moule, writing in the Cambridge Bible for Schools and Colleges (1891), suggests that Paul develops here "a great principle, namely, that the Old Testament was throughout designed for the instruction and establishment of New Testament believers".
 The author of 2 Timothy elaborates a similar point in 2 Timothy 3:15–16:

 The gentiles

 Verse 9

 In verse 8, Paul refers to Jesus Christ as having become the servant of the circumcision (i.e. servant of the Abrahamic covenant: in διάκονον ... περιτομῆς but also translated as 'minister of the circumcised' or 'servant of the Jews'), and then finds and quotes four extracts from the Old Testament which refer to the gentiles (τα εθνη): 2 Samuel 22:50 (referenced in Psalm 18:49); Deuteronomy 32:43; Psalm 117:1 and Isaiah 11:10.
 Theologian Albert Barnes says that Jesus "exercised his office – the office of the Messiah – among the Jews, or with respect to the Jews [...]
 He was born a Jew; was circumcised; came "to" that nation; and died in their midst, without having gone himself to any other people", but with three objectives in mind: